Reference version

 Web

-Returns the navigation state of the navigator which contains the current screen.
+Returns the navigation state of the root navigator — the top-level navigator that contains the current screen.

 Example